dsidavis/DSIWeb/content/pages/Space.md

 inter-disciplinary projects related to Data Science.

 ## DSI classroom (Room 360)
-Our classroom can sit around 40 participants and we regularly hold seminars and allow other people to use our space for Data Science events.
+Our classroom can sit around 40 participants.
+We hold seminars and allow other people to use our space for Data Science events.
 See [our calendar]({filename}./Calendar.md) to find out if the classroom is occupied.